conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 $ conventional-commits-parser
 ```

 You will enter an interactive shell.
-To show your parsed result enter "return" three times.
+To show your parsed result enter "return" three times (or enter your specified separator).

 ```sh
 > fix(title): a title is fixed